 Quality Systems Manager Career Info

 Quality systems managers work in a variety of industries, including biotech or medical equipment manufacturing.
-Although the U.S. Bureau of Labor Statistics (BLS) doesn't provide specific information for quality systems managers, it does report that job opportunities for industrial production managers, who share some of the same duties as quality control mangers, were expected to decline by four percent between 2014 and 2024 (www.bls.gov).
-The median annual salary earned by industrial production managers was reported by the Bureau as $93,940 in May 2015.
+Although the U.S. Bureau of Labor Statistics (BLS) doesn't provide specific information for quality systems managers, it does report that job opportunities for industrial production managers, who share some of the same duties as quality control mangers, were expected to 1% change between 2018 and 2028 (www.bls.gov).
+The median annual salary earned by industrial production managers was reported by the Bureau as $103,380 in May 2018.
 The BLS also notes that earning voluntary certifications, such as the Certified in Production and Inventory Management credential, conferred by the Association for Operations Management may help these professionals to advance their careers.